 Ultimately, my exit strategy for that property, and for almost all properties I buy, is a long-term hold.
 You see, in my business, I’m not offered a 401K account and I don’t have any type of retirement program or pension with my company, so I have to create my own retirement.
 I know how much I want to make each month when I’m retired, what monthly salary I need to make, and my properties need to make that amount.

-Knowing what year I would like to retire, factoring in that the cost of living might be higher due to inflation, and knowing what kind of lifestyle my husband and I would like to live, I can come up with a figure I need to reach by the time I want to retire.
+By knowing what year I would like to retire, factoring in that the cost of living might be higher due to inflation, and knowing what kind of lifestyle my husband and I would like to live, I can come up with a figure I need to reach by the time I want to retire.
 So, my process to get there involves buying the properties and paying them off as soon as possible.
 The quicker I do that – along with reserving money for repairs and life expectancy issues – the quicker I can start paying down another property, and another, and another.
 Then by the time I retire, all of my properties will be paid for free and clear, with no mortgage or debt against them – the only costs at that time will be taxes, insurance, and maintenance.
-I can then keep the properties and have them cash flow my salary when retired, or I can sell them and have a nice chunk of change in the bank to live off of for a while or take a nice trip!
+I can then keep the properties and have them cash flow my salary when retired.
+As another option, I can sell them and have a nice chunk of change in the bank to live off of for a while or take a nice trip!

 So, when you buy an investment property know why you are buying it and when you can let it go.